Duties of principal – Business Law | BBA Notes

 The rights of an agent are the duties of a principal.
 Contract Act, 2056 in Sections 59 and 62 have also laid down a little bit provision in this respect.
 Generally, the principal has the following duties: –

-- To provide remuneration: – The principal should provide remuneration (commission) to the agent at the rate as mentioned in the contract.
-If not mentioned in the contract, the principal should provide reasonable commission to his agent.
+To provide remuneration: The principal should provide remuneration (commission) to the agent at the rate as mentioned in the contract.
+If not mentioned in the contract, the principal should provide a reasonable commission to his agent.

-- To reimburse money: – The principal is liable for repaying or reimbursing money which spent by the agent to preserve the goods or performance of a contract.
+To reimburse money: The principal is liable for repaying or reimbursing money spent by the agent to preserve the goods or performance of a contract.